-In scaled mode, the DMU will create scaled analog accelerometer voltages on pins 12 - 14.
-In scaled mode, these accelerations will always be in the DMU body frame.
+In scaled mode, the DMU will create scaled analog accelerometer voltages on pins 12-14.
 These analog voltages reflect any calibration or correction the DMU applies to the accelerometer data.
 The analog voltage is created by an internal D/A converter using the digital data available to the DSP.
 The data is scaled to the range $\pm 4.096$ V with 12-bit resolution.
 You do not need to use the calibration data that came with the DMU to use these outputs - the DMU is already applying the calibration stored in its EEPROM to the data.